The Making Of The Other Side of The Lake

 My family played key roles both in front of and behind the camera.
 My daughter Carina was cast as the 18th Century passionate and love torn Eliza Little, and other roles went to my son Daniel and granddaughter Megan.
 Tristan Ward from Woking, recently graduated from London School of Musical Theatre, plays Tom the teenager and Justin Daish, a local musician, plays Jack Dantam, the ardent and spirited smuggler.

-My granddaughter Molly, who was studying Film Production at Southampton Solent University at the time, was lead camera operator and my husband Sparkie took over sound, built sets and also stepped in front of the camera in a key acting role playing the mysterious Daniel Hand.
+Molly Ramsay, who was studying Film Production at Southampton Solent University at the time, was lead camera operator and my husband Sparkie took over sound, built sets and also stepped in front of the camera in a key acting role playing the mysterious Daniel Hand.

 Amelia Mumford, ( Now Amelia Clarke) my daughter -in-law made Eliza’s gowns and the smugglers costumes and together we assembled rails of costumes.
 With 18th century props and costumes surrounding us, the family home soon started to resemble a museum.